reemalwafi/Avoid-an-obstacles/README.md

 # Obstacle Avoider Robot

 ## Project Overview
 This project aims to build a simple robot capable of navigating a defined environment while avoiding obstacles.
 The robot is equipped with specialized sensors that detect any obstructions in its path.
-Upon detecting an obstacle, the robot emits an audible alert to warn users or initiate corrective actions.
+Upon detecting an obstacle, the robot emits an audible alert to warn users and initiate corrective actions.

 ## System Overview: Obstacle Avoidance
 Obstacle Avoidance is a system designed to help individuals or machines proactively avoid obstacles in their path.
 It utilizes sensors to detect potential obstacles and triggers alerts to guide users or initiate corrective actions.